A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: ABS: Framework Design and Implementation

-\item Global Evaluation Module: It assesses the SEM solution quality from a global perspective and provides real-time feedback to the Adaptive Search Engine, guiding its exploration of the PWV space toward promising regions. \end{itemize}
+\item Global Evaluation Module: It assesses the quality of the SEM solution from a time-global perspective and provides feedback to the Adaptive Search Engine, guiding its exploration toward promising regions. \end{itemize}

-By employing a feedback strategy to iteratively refine $\boldsymbol{\rho}$ toward the global optimum and ensuring local optimality of each subproblem, ABS effectively bridges the gap between global (online) and local (offline) optimization.
+From a high-level perspective, ABS bridges global (online) evaluation and local (per-request) optimization: it uses cumulative performance feedback (a proxy of the objective in $(\mathbb{P}1)$) to adaptively steer the outer-loop search, while retaining a best-response inner solver that, for each fixed $\boldsymbol{\rho}$, efficiently solves the induced PW-kGPP and IMCF subproblems.